Frequently Asked Questions

 file created by Prisma and add your database connection URL and Vonage credentials.
 Never commit this file to version control.
 Create a.env.example

 file will download.
 Save this file securely.
+Each time a new key is generated, the old key is no longer valid.
 Copy its content exactly intoVONAGE_PRIVATE_KEY

 (ensuring newlines are represented as\n